masa-finance/docs/docs/analytics/js-script-installation.md

 ---
-title: JS Script installation
+title: JS Script Installation
 ---

-# Masa Analytics Integration Guide
+## Masa Analytics Integration Guide

-## Step 1: Track `pageViews` With Masa Analytics Tracking Script
+### Step 1: Track `pageViews` With Masa Analytics Tracking Script

 Copy and paste the Masa Analytics initialization script into the `<head>` section of your website's HTML.
 This script will load the CDN-hosted tracking code and set up the basic page view tracking.